 She nailed this one.

 Thank you Lisa.
 You’ve helped me to mark one more of my “must learn” recipes off the list.
 My entire family (with the exception of the super-picky 5 year-old) thoroughly enjoyed every last bite.
 The next time my wife craves refried beans and rice, I have it covered, and I owe it all to you.
+A quick and easy recipe for restaurant style Mexican rice, Adapted from a recipe in The Homesick Texan Cookbook by Lisa Fain.

 What I would have done differently had I thought of it at the time: